Aerospace giant Airbus is now facing corruption allegations in a fifth country.

 - Devise and introduce appropriate workplace practices that prevent any member of staff or company representative being able to either offer or receive a bribe or make it possible for anyone else to do so.

 Legal help is available for companies looking to take such precautions when trading abroad.
 The Airbus case alone should make everyone trading across borders think long and hard about their anti-bribery measures.

 Looking for more information?

-Read about Serious Fraud Solicitors, Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, Taking Immediate Steps, International Corruption Defence Lawyers.
+Read about Serious Fraud Solicitors, Fraud Defence, Corporate Fraud Solicitors, SFO Defence Solicitors, Bribery and Corruption Defence Solicitors, International Corruption Defence Lawyers, Taking Immediate Steps.